-CBM's business is dependent on the uninterrupted, proper functioning of its IT systems and the ability to increase their capacity to support CBM's business expansion and to support new products and services to support CBM's growth and achievement of its strategy.
-CBM has invested in upgrading its technologies, centralising its information systems and controlling the operation of its hardware and software, taking into account international best practices.
+CBM's IT systems may malfunction or be insufficient to support future business expansion technologies, centralising its information systems and controlling the operation of its hardware and software, taking into account international best practices.
 However, CBM cannot provide any assurance that its IT systems will continue to function in a manner that will not result in significant disruptions or temporary loss of functionality, and the possibility of a systems failure that may adversely affect its operational activities and lead to expenses that may adversely affect its financial performance cannot be eliminated.
 A failure of CBM's IT systems to adequately support its operations and enable it to monitor and manage its operations effectively could result in a material adverse effect on CBM's business, financial condition, results of operations and prospects.